permaweb/ao/sdk/README.md

     Promise<{ id: string, raw: ArrayBuffer }>
 ```

+## Debug Logging

+You can enable verbose debug logging on the SDK.
+All logging is scoped under the
+name `@permaweb/ao-sdk*`.
+You can use wildcards to enable a subset of logs ie.
+`@permaweb/ao-sdk/readState*`

+For Node, set the `DEBUG` environment variable to the logs you're interested in.

+For the Browser, set the `localStorage.debug` variable to the logs you're
+interested in.

 ## Testing

 Run `npm test` to run the tests.

-To enable debug logging, set the `DEBUG` environment variable to the logs you're
-interested in.
-All logging is coped under the name `@permaweb/ao-sdk`

 Run `npm run test:integration` to run the integration tests.